“Tychson Hill”

 2009 | perfumed | Honeysuckle, violet, white pepper, rosemary | * | ||

 Characterperfumed High-Level NotesHoneysuckle, violet, white pepper, rosemary Delicious Now, In Its 20 Yr Peak*Discover Now, Will Evolve (20+ Yr)Tasting NotesThe fragrance from the 2009 “IX Estate” Syrah is remarkably expressive and inviting.
-As the wine evolves, it becomes savory in nature, with tempting notes of ham, grilled duck, and dark chocolate aromatics coming through.
-On the palate, mouthwatering tannins with a fine-grained quality are buttressed by great acidity.
-Overall, the 2009 “IX Estate” Syrah is full of inviting qualities, including a pleasing structure confirming the wine is built to last.
-Climatic ConditionsThe 2009 vintage was characterized by balance.
-Small rain events in April and May compensated for a drier winter and brought hydration to the vines just before the summer months.
-Summertime brought few days over 100 degrees, as well as seasonal fog from the San Francisco Bay.
-Several small heat events in September rounded out the flavor and tannin development of the fruit.
-Mild weather at the beginning of October provided perfect conditions for ripening Cabernet.
-The quality of the 2009 vintage was outstanding and the wines exhibit a purity of fruit and structural elegance. |
+As the wine evolves with air, it becomes savory in nature, with tempting notes of meat, and dark chocolate coming through.
+On the palate, mouthwatering tannins with a fine-grained quality are buttressed by tremendous acidity.
+Overall, the 2009 “IX Estate” Syrah has an unctuous, pleasing structure confirms the wine is built to last.
+Climatic ConditionsThe 2009 vintage was one characterized by balance.
+Budbreak started right on schedule in mid-March.
+Though we had only received about two-thirds of our normal rainfall over the winter, we were fortunate to have a few, small rain events in April and May, which would tide the vines over through the beginning of summer.
+A fairly classic weather pattern set in over the summertime.
+We experienced only a few days of heat over 100 degrees, which was followed by our traditional fog pattern coming in from the bay.
+The fog continued through much of August, which lengthened the early maturation stage of the fruit, giving ample time for the vines to create fruit deep in pigment and complex in flavor.
+Several small heat events in September rounded out the flavor and tannin development, allowing us to begin picking the Merlot and Syrah.
+Gorgeous, mild weather the first week of October provided perfect conditions for ripening the Cabernet, which we picked steadily through the middle of the month.
+We finished harvest just before the cold and wet weather hit on October 13.
+The wines of this vintage are inky in color, fresh in flavor, and have incredibly silky and approachable tannins. |

 |||||